lucien-stavenhagen/MERN-Stack-Example/README.md

 # MERN-Stack-Example
+NOTE: this branch adds authentication using JWT.
+The sensitive routes are protected in the Express back end and the React front end now has a login and new user components.
+Only one user at a time can be logged in and the JWT token returned by the backend is stored in localStorage.

 Basic Posts app using the MERN stack, just to tutor myself in how to do it.

 Basic fully CRUD enabled self-tutorial app using the MERN stack: